Yeshiva Gedolah Zichron Moshe: History

 The yeshiva was first established as a cheder for elementary-age students in the Bronx in 1944 by Rabbi Yerucham Gorelick.
 Gorelick had been a faculty member of Yeshiva University for 40 years, and was a former student of the Radin Yeshiva.
-The cheder was named Yeshiva Zichron Moshe after Moshe Alexander Gross, a U.S. navy recruit who had been killed during the Normandy landings and whose parents provided funds to memorialize him.
+The cheder was named Yeshiva Zichron Moshe after Moshe Alexander Gross, a U.S. navy recruit who had been killed during the Normandy landings and whose parents, Isaac and Regina Gross, provided funds to memorialize him.
 By 1958, the cheder enrolled some 300 students.
 Gorelick also established a girls' elementary school in the Bronx called Beth Jacob Beth Miriam, which eventually enrolled 550 students.

 In 1969, Gorelick decided to open a yeshiva gedolah (high school) in South Fallsburg, New York, then a rural hamlet, and purchased the Laurel Park Hotel for this purpose.
 The yeshiva opened under the name Yeshiva Gedola L'Mitzuyanim.
 This name was later changed to Yeshiva Zichron Moshe of South Fallsburg.
 The high school was led by Gorelick's son, Rabbi Tzvi Abba Gorelick.
 In 1971, Rabbi Tzvi Abba Gorelick brought in Rabbi Elya Ber Wachtfogel, son of Rabbi Nosson Meir Wachtfogel, the previous mashgiach ruchani of the Lakewood Yeshiva, to fill the position of maggid shiur.
 Wachtfogel eventually took over as rosh yeshiva, a position he holds to this day.

 As of 2020, the yeshiva has been supplemented by a cheder, a mesivta (secondary school), and a kollel.
 Most of the 100 families who reside in South Fallsburg year-round are affiliated with the kollel or work in the schools or administrative offices there.

 Leadership and staff

 The rosh yeshiva (dean), Rabbi Elya Ber Wachtfogel, gives the primary shiur.
 Along with the rosh yeshiva is Rabbi Isser Zalman Gorelick, himself a student of the rosh yeshiva, who gives a small shiur to younger students.
-The staff is supplemented by Rabbi Meir Kraweic, author of Meirei Lev, Rabbi Avrohom Nosson Rosengarten, Rabbi Chaim Gershon Berzansky, and Rabbi Avrohom Miller.
+The staff is supplemented by Rabbi Meir Kraweic, author of Meirei Lev, Rabbi Avrohom Nosson Rosengarten, Rabbi Chaim Gershon Berzansky, Rabbi Reuven Jurakanski, Rabbi Eliyahu Zalman Levovitz and Rabbi Avrohom Miller.
 Kraweic serves both as a shoel umeishiv during second seder, and gives a chabura once a week during morning seder.
-Rosengarten and Berzansky also serve as shoel umeishiv for the second seder, and they give chaburos once a week to the older and younger students respectively.
+Rosengarten and Berzansky serve as shoel umeishiv for the second seder, and they give chaburos once a week to the older and younger students respectively Jurakanski is also a shoel umeishiv for second seder.
 Miller is shoel umeishiv during first seder.
+Levovitz is shoel umeishiv for night seder.